SilverShadowHeart/2-1/24AD2102-DATA SCIENCE AND VISUALIZATION/dsv summary overview/ANSWERS.md

 ---

-15. Explain the following python libraries with example use case
+**15.Explain the following python libraries with example use case**

 Numpy